ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 31.md

 Her Red only seems to yawn out the answer, *"Obligatory."*

 "How'd things go on your end?"
 Dain asks this time, they're both eating at this point, and not anything that looks like it came from the kitchen here.
-Its all Poromish cuisine.
-He hands her his plate when he's done with half of it, "You're gonna need every calorie you can consume for tonight Sloane; eat it."
+It's all Poromish cuisine.
+He offers her his plate when he's done with half of it, "You're gonna need every calorie you can consume for tonight Sloane; eat it."

 Cat's eyebrows practically sprout wings and take flight off of her forehead, "Why?" she persists, "What's happening tonight?"

-*"Either you tell her or I will."*

 Sloane's head snaps to Dain and he's still holding the plate of food in one hand, offering it to her.

 *"What?
 It's not like she has to know.
 Right?
 I mean what's the point in even—"*

-*"The point is that I want her to know.
+*"I don't mind Catriona knowing.
 I want them all to know."*

-Her eyes flutter, *"Who?
-And for what reason?!"*
+Her eyes flutter, *"And for what reason?"*

-*"Anyone that speaks to you, knows of you, or exists in the same dimensional plane as you."* his pupils *expand,* *"Because I want them to know."*
+*"Anyone that speaks to you, knows of you, or exists in the same dimensional plane as you,"* his pupils *expand,* *"should know you've made your choice."*

 *"You're not worried that we won't be received well?"*

 *"By who Sloane?
 Who exactly are we hiding from?
 Are you worried about General Aetos finding out?
 I assure you—"*

 *"No, Dain.
-He's the least of my worries,"* her eyes crawl across his lap over to Catriona who sits with her legs crossed and a tea cup nestled between her hands at her lap, *"It's not him.
+He's the least of my worries,"* her eyes crawl across his lap over to Cat who sits with her legs crossed and a tea cup nestled between her hands, *"It's not him.
 It's everyone else."*

-He snorts and Cat's eyes narrow on the two of them, *"Your friends?
+He snorts and Cat's eyes narrow on the two of them.
+*"Your friends?
 I doubt they'd care for long."*

 *"And yours?"*

-*Violet,* Sloane begins to think, Violet and Rhiannon are just now approaching him again in a friendly matter and took for him to nearly die—not even after saving Mira had their odd treatment of him changed.
+*Violet,* Sloane begins to think, Violet and Rhiannon are just now approaching him again in a friendly manner and it took him nearly dying, not even after saving Mira had their odd treatment of him changed.
 She supposes Sawyer and Ridoc had never had much of an issue with him but it's not like the two of them went out of their way to—

 *"Sloane my friends all died during Threshing and on the Gauntlet.
-And the one other person... she deserved what she got too."*
+I stopped getting close to people after that."*

 She glances up at him, no longer burning a hole through Cat's teacup, *"I was thinking about Violet and—"*